petuum/composing_information_system/QA.md

 In this step we will build Elasticsearch indexer.

 For CORD-19 dataset we used the data in json format for index, which is in `document_parses/pdf_json`.
+We also include a sample data folder for testing code which is located in `data/document_parses/sample_pdf_json`.

 You can change the config of ElasticSearch in `examples/pipeline/indexer/config.yml`.
 Then run